×

 “La Grande Première is an unmissable event for ski enthusiasts, offering the ideal opportunity to warm up, sharpen up and plan for the approaching winter,” said a spokesperson from Val Thorens.

-However, the opening has been marred by an accident to the Cime Caron cable car this week that injured six workers, two seriously.
+However, the opening has been marred by an accident to the Cime Caron cable car last week that injured six workers, two seriously.

 It remains out of action as an investigation continues.

-The three resorts are the first to open in France, though many resorts have been open for several weeks in Austria, Italy and Switzerland.
+Tignes and Val Thorens are the first resorts to open in France, though many areas have been open for several weeks in Austria, Italy and Switzerland.

 We detail them lower down this article.